-After a string of failed affairs, Alia had begun to wonder if she should look at the option of having an arranged marriage.
-Until now, where she strongly believed in self-selection and the credence that attraction and romance were extremely important factors without which a marriage would not subsist, results attained were zero.
+After a string of failed affairs, Alia had begun to wonder if she should look at the option of going in for an arranged marriage.
+Until now, where she had strongly believed in self-selection, besides the credence that attraction and romance are extremely important factors without which a marriage would not subsist, the results being attained, she realised were zero.
 She had been stubborn in her refusal to look at any potential groom that her family suggested.
 Well, who would understand her choices better than herself?
 Besides, she had to make sure that her partner understood them too!
-Things however had headed nowhere so far and her experiences only proved distasteful.
+Things however had headed nowhere so far and her experiences had only proved distasteful.

 She dated some men but when it came to commitment, it just did not seem to work.
-On the outside they were everything – great looks, dashing manners, decent income etc. but after a series of meetings, movies, popcorns and dodgy attempts at some mushy-mushy stuff, when it came to business which meant discussion of dreams, likes, dislikes, goals, adjustment quotients and other serious odds, things began going berserk and she did not feel encouraged to take things further.
-There were even times when she could sense that the men themselves had started losing interest.
+On the outside they were everything – great looks, dashing manners, decent income etc. but after a series of meetings, movies, popcorns and dodgy attempts at some mushy-mushy stuff, when it came to business, which meant discussion of dreams, likes, dislikes, goals, adjustment quotients and other serious odds, things began going berserk and she did not feel encouraged to take things further.
+At times she could even sense that the men themselves were losing interest.
 Finding a compatible life partner seemed to be a real deal.
 Am I commitment phobic or is it that I have been just running out of luck? she wondered.

 She decided to consult her colleague and friend, Rekha, who was decently settled in an arranged marriage.
 Rekha had couple of times, prodded her about her method of looking for a partner.

 ‘You are not going to find anyone this way.’, she kept urging.
 ‘You need to be objective’

 Alia: What do you mean by being objective?, she persisted.

 Rekha: It’s pretty simple.
 You need to list down your priorities and interests in life and from that, decide your essential expectations of a life partner.
 Before you put these across the table to the guy, you need to be clear about them yourself.